Opportunities

 All documents must be submitted to semeniuk@uwindsor.ca.

 If you have any questions, please do not hesitate to contact Christina.
-Potential start date: Fall 2025 with summer 2025 community work.
+Potential start date: Fall 2026 or Winter 2027.

 Note that we are only accepting Canadian students at this time.